- In Our Community

 Free Educational Materials

-JEA provides public and private school teachers with FREE, fun, age-appropriate educational materials that meet Florida Core Standards.
+JEA provides public and private school teachers with FREE, fun, age-appropriate educational materials that meet Florida State Standards.
 These include classroom sets with teacher's guides, posters, DVDs and streaming videos that are updated every year.
 Themes covered include: safety, energy and water efficiency and STEM topics.
-Be sure to place your order now as quantities are limited.
+Quantities are limited.
 Orders are filled on a first-come, first-served basis.

-JEA now offers a presentation for middle school students.
+JEA also now offers a presentation for middle school students.
 "Jamal" is a game show host from the islands and has come to Florida to share his knowledge about conservation and renewable energy that he has learned back home.
 Jamal would love to visit your school.
-Book a performance now.

 JEA Energy and Water Detective Programs